yuqianglianshou/mazanoke_ice/README.md

    MAZANOKE
 </h1>

-<div style="font-size: 1.2rem"> A self-hosted local image compressor that runs in your browser.</div>
+<h2> A self-hosted local image compressor that runs in your browser.</h2>

 <center>